ubc-lib-geo/Data-Normalization-Classification/Content/Data_Classification.md

     C) Natural Breaks
     D) Manual Breaks
     E) Standard Deviation
-### 10) What classification method migth the RCMP choose to minimize the severity of systemic racism in policing?
+### 10) What classification method might the RCMP choose to minimize the severity of systemic racism in policing?
     A) Equal Interval
     B) Quantiles
     C) Natural Breaks